Jclong98/jacoblong.dev/posts/switching-to-uno.md

 [[toc]]

 In a previous blogpost I had mentioned wanting to use UnoCSS to style my site, but I ended up using TailwindCSS because I didn't think that VitePress had the ability to use Vite plugins.
-I was happy to learn that I was mistaken when I found [this github issue https://github.com/vuejs/vitepress/issues/189](https://github.com/vuejs/vitepress/issues/189).
+I was happy to learn that I was mistaken when I found [this github issue](https://github.com/vuejs/vitepress/issues/189).

 Basically, this issue asks that `vite.config.js` be loaded and used by VitePress, allowing the use of other Vite plugins, thus enabling the use of UnoCSS and many other Vite plugins should I choose to use any in the future 😁